 - Type "view/manage my financial aid information" into the search bar.

-- Select the term you'd like to view.
+- Select the term you would like to view.

-- If you've been offered a federal work-study award, it'll be listed in your financial aid summary.
+- If you have been offered a federal work-study award, it will be listed in your financial aid summary.

 All IUPUI students must accept their award through One.IU to have it applied to their financial aid package.
 View the below step-by-step instructions on how to do this.